SocialistIR/BackendLambdas/README.md

 ## Table Layout

 You will need to create an Amazon RDS with the preferred DB type (this code supports mySQL by default).
 You will then need to set up AWS Secrets Manager to manage your Amazon RDS credentials - our function layers will query AWS Secrets Manager to connect to the database.
+You will then need to manually create the tables to match the following:

 **All Tables**
 ```